ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/sequence-diagram-view.md

     io:println("Woker A execution finished");
 }
 ```

 ![worker screenshot](../img/worker_sample.png)

 ### Remote endpoints and clients

-Ballerina has support to specify interactions with remote endpoints through its syntax.
-This ability also
-translates into the graphical representation giving each endpoint its lifeline to represent the messages that it
+Ballerina specifies interactions with remote endpoints through its syntax.
+These interactions are presented graphically in the diagram view by giving each endpoint a lifeline.
+This endpoint lifeline represents the messages that the endpoint can receive.
-can receive.

 The following code shows an HTTP client that is used to the `GET` and `POST` requests sent to a remote endpoint.